Payment Card Industry Data Security Standard (PCI DSS)

 What are the components of the standard?

 The PCI-DSS standard comprises 12 core components that cover a wide range of processes and activities related to secure data handling.
-These components include: building and maintaining a secure network, protecting cardholder data, implementing strong access control measures, regularly monitoring network activity and testing security systems, implementing physical security policies, having an incident response plan, and following information security policies.
+These components include building and maintaining a secured network, protecting cardholder data, implementing strong access control measures, regularly monitoring network activity and testing security systems, implementing physical security policies, having an incident response plan, and following information security policies.

 How do I become PCI-DSS compliant?